Practice guide library

 Connected speech, final consonants, phrase rhythm, and sentence stress.

-These are the patterns that often make fluent English sound native-like: where the sentence rises, where it falls, and which word carries the message.
+Where the sentence rises, where it falls, and which word carries the message.
+These are the patterns that make fluent English sound native-like.

 English stress and rhythm